jjfremont/jjfremont/README.md

-- 👋 Hi, I’m @jjfremont
+- 👋 Hi, I’m Jennifer Fremont
 - 👀 I’m interested in food, art, archives, and Web3
 - 🌱 I’m currently doing a dive into Web3 and Metaverse, Idea Maze, Domain Founder School (independent, self-guided), and history of, and the technology to realize Cottagecore.
 - 💞️ I’m looking to collaborate on the technology that creates places in the Metaverse